oracle-livelabs/adb/adb-loki/import-dashboard/import-dashboard.md

     - Replace all occurrences of `<your_loki_datasource_uid>` with your Loki data source UID
     - Replace `<your_prometheus_datasource_uid>` and `<your_datasource_uid>` with your Prometheus data source UID

-    > **No Prometheus?** If you don't have the companion Prometheus setup, simply delete the first panel (the database identity header — panel id 20) from the JSON before importing.
+    **No Prometheus?** If you do not have the companion Prometheus setup, simply delete the first panel (the database identity header — panel id 20) from the JSON before importing.

 ## Task 3: Import the Dashboard